mthiebaux/JSNtemplate/README.md

 ## Testing WebSock

 * Each client initiates *WebSock* registration by submitting a GET '/register' request to the server using fetch().
-The server responds with a new id and uuid, and a socket portal to connect.
+The server responds with a new id and uuid.

 ```
 {